TL-Consulting-Lab/React-TypeScript-Demo/Demos-Prompt.md

-### Task Management Application - TypeScript and React
+# Task Management Application - TypeScript and React
 Copilot Prompts

 This document contains a collection of prompts and demonstrations showcasing the functionality and development process of the Task Management Application.

-## Application Setup
+## Explain Code

-Initial Deployment Commands

-> Create a full-stack TypeScript application with React frontend and Express backend

-This prompt initiated the project setup with:
-- Frontend: Create React App with TypeScript
-- Backend: Express.js with TypeScript
-- Basic project structure and dependencies
+- /explain Please explain this code base

+## Check if servers are running
+- check if both servers are running correctly

+# perform an action
+- run the app

-### Task Management Feature
+## Task Management Feature

-> Add task management functionality (add, show, delete tasks)
+- Add task management functionality (add, show, delete tasks)

 This demonstration showcases:
 - Creating Task interface